 The MSCM program is designed for students who have work experience and have good quantitative skills, including some college-level calculus and probability/statistics.
 However, you need not have a degree in engineering to apply.
 Classroom and personal interaction is enhanced by varied experiences in the student body.
 MSCM Admissions strives to build a class with diverse backgrounds such as finance, information technology, management, marketing, and sales.
 We encourage students from a wide variety of backgrounds and disciplines to apply.
 If you have questions about whether you would be a good candidate for the MSCM program, please contact us directly.

 What if I have little or no work experience?

 While students with 3 to 8 years of work experience are in the best position to leverage the MSCM program, we have admitted students with less experience than this, including some directly from undergraduate studies.

 Is the Masters degree offered as a distance learning program?

 No. At the moment, only Full time Masters degree is being offered by MISI.
 However, we are offering Part-time in-campus Masters degree in Supply Chain Management.
 There are no immediate plans to offer this degree via the Internet.
 MISI also offers multiple short executive programs on a variety of logistics and supply chain management topics every year.

 Does the program allow any full-term exchanges with the Cambridge and Zaragoza campuses?
-For example if it could be possible to take the IAP and the Spring terms in full at Zaragoza and Cambridge.
+For example if it could be possible to take the SCALE Connect and the Spring terms in full at Zaragoza and Cambridge.